Higher tier

 At this new equilibrium

-position the amounts of reactants and products maybe different but the rate of the forward and reverse
+position the amounts of reactants and products may be different but the rate of the forward and reverse

 At equilibrium the mixture contains only a small amount of ammonia and is mostly nitrogen and hydrogen.